kemaltekce/leanlearning/content/introduction/30_inspiration_for_lele.md

 The Hubermann Podcast provided insights into how learning happens neurochemically and which methods can support learning effectively.

-The learning techniques like mind mapping and higher-order learning are inspired by Justin Sung content.
+The learning techniques in LeLe, like mind mapping and higher-order learning, are inspired by Justin Sung's content.

 And finally, ideas from the Shape Up method help plan your learning.